chrispine/crisp/README.md

 for a number (possibly zero) of declarations, followed by an expression evaluated in that scope.

-In fact, a Crisp program is effectively a big `let` expression with an implicit `let`: it's a series of declarations followed by an expression.
+In fact, a Crisp program is effectively a big `let` expression with an implicit keyword `let`: it's a series of declarations followed by an expression.

 Declarations are all some form of pattern matching.
 This can be either explicitly with the